How does Jaaxy compare to the Google Keyword Planner?

 Once you have found the search term with the lowest number of competing sites and the highest number of searches, you can refine your search still further with the ‘Alphabet soup’ tool.

-This tool takes your chosen search term, adds a single letter and lists the new results containing the keyword you’ve chosen plus words beginning with each letter of the alphabet that have been used in recent searches.
+This tool takes your chosen search term, adds a single letter (the first letter of another word) and lists the new results containing the keyword you’ve chosen plus words beginning with each letter of the alphabet that have been used in recent searches.
 It lists them from a to z.
 See the image below:

 Long tail keywords are extra-long search phrases that have been used by searchers, for which Jaaxy will return a refined analysis of supply versus demand statistics, giving you an even better keyword to use.